danmayer/todo-rails4-angularjs/README.md

 * autofill cities on typing
 * guest account creation flow (create a whole trip and calculations as a guest and then create account)
 * Start building out Rspec tests
+* rename destination options as it conflicts with activemodel::serializer

 # Showcase of Rails 4 and AngularJS integration